-This entry was posted on Friday, January 17th, 2020 at 07:14 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Friday, January 17th, 2020 at 07:14 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Text: David Shulman